 - Once you know what you’re doing, hand your camera to your friends and give them a bit of a super-quick rundown of how to take a photo of you.
 Get them to take 100 photos of you (tell them it’s totally cool if they’re out of focus, or blurry, or out of focus, etc).
 Just take 100 photos.
 Go home, check the photos, see if any are decent.
 Get your friends to do this every time you go out – especially if you go somewhere interesting.

 - Eventually some of those photos will be good.
-Post them somewhere you can get honest feedback (eg my forums).
+Post them somewhere you can get honest feedback (eg my coaching group).
 Ask other people for feedback on how you can pose better, look better, whether you should try smiling vs not smiling, looking at the camera vs looking away, etc.

 - Eventually you’ll have a whole bunch of pretty decent photos.
 Use them on Tinder.
 Get matches and go on dates.